johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/BuildingOverview.md

 ### Identify & Define Tokens used in a site and their variations

-Within the assets provided by the creative agency, the site builder will need to start defining the tokens a site will use.
-As mentioned, the starter kit comes with some predefined tokens that can be modified or add additional tokens.
-In the case where the site is being rebuilt from existing site and the original site assets are not available, the tokens will have to be determined by inspecting and reverse engineering the existing site.
+If you are building a new site from scratch, hopefully your creative agency will have provided a design system which clearly defines a site's tokens and the components to which they apply.
+As mentioned before, the starter kit comes with some predefined token implementations that can be modified or extended to match this design.
+In the case where the site is being rebuilt from an existing site or and the original assets are not available, or if the agency does not work with design systems, the tokens will have to be determined by inspecting and reverse engineering the existing site.

 ### Identify Components used in a site and their variations